-- 1. On January 24, 2019, the Local Board initiated a county-wide school boundary review that potentially impacted every school and neighborhood in Howard County, Maryland.
-The resulting school area adjustment would take effect during the 2020-2021 school year. - 2.
-There are forty-two elementary schools, twenty middle schools, and twelve high schools in Howard County, for a total of seventy-four schools. - 3.
-The impetus for the boundary review was the number of schools in Howard County that were or would soon be overcapacity.
+1. On January 24, 2019, the Local Board initiated a county-wide school boundary review that potentially impacted every school and neighborhood in Howard County, Maryland.
+The resulting school area adjustment would take effect during the 2020-2021 school year.

+2. There are forty-two elementary schools, twenty middle schools, and twelve high schools in Howard County, for a total of seventy-four schools.

+3. The impetus for the boundary review was the number of schools in Howard County that were or would soon be overcapacity.
 "Capacity" is the number of student seats in a school.

-- 4. HCPSS Policy 6010 sets a range of 90% to 110% as the capacity utilization goal for each school.
-"Capacity utilization" is how many students attend a school in relation to official capacity. - 5.
-The HCPSS Office of School Planning annually produces a Feasibility Study for the Local Board that covers the needs of the school system, projections for coming years, infrastructure needs, planned capital improvements, and when necessary, suggests a boundary review to address projected needs. - 6.
-On June 13, 2019, the annual Feasibility Study, prepared by the Office of School Planning, was presented to the Local Board and the boundary review process was officially started. - 7.
-Data generated from student and school information, tracked in a software program called Synergy, were used in the Feasibility Study and the Proposed Attendance Area Adjustment Plan (Superintendent's Plan) to guide proposals for boundary changes.
-Synergy tracks multiple data points on each student in Howard County.
-The data are compiled by Student Information Services (SIS), an office within HCPSS. - 8.
-The SIS office uses Synergy to track students using current, live addresses, recording when students move during the year.
-In this way, the SIS office tracks the mobility of Howard County students. - 9.
-The Office of School Planning submits official enrollment figures to MSDE as of September 30 of each school year.
-The actual number is not reported on September 30, but is generally available closer to Thanksgiving, once a rectification process has been completed. - 10.
-The Howard County Superintendent and the Local Board hired a consulting agency, Cooperative Strategies, Inc., to assist in compiling data and making recommendations for redistricting.
-The data they reported related primarily to capacity utilization, feeds, and

-FARM rates.
-The consultants received data from the SIS office during Board work sessions to run "test scenarios" of the impact of proposed boundary changes.

-- 11. FARM participation data are reported by Food and Nutrition Services as of October 30 of each year.
-FARM participation rates are historically calculated by the Office of School Planning by using the official enrollment number as of September 30 and dividing it by the FARM participation rate as of October 30.
-This was the calculation used by the Office of School Planning in developing the 2019 Feasibility Study. - 12.
-MSDE calculates its FARM participation rates by using official enrollment as of October 30 and dividing it by the FARM participation rate as of October 30.
-These rates are published for schools statewide by MSDE sometime in June of each year.
-The Local Board does not use the MSDE FARM rate calculation method in making redistricting decisions. - 13.
-The Office of School Planning provides ten-year projections of enrollment to the HCPSS in order to plan for future capital project and staffing needs.
+4. HCPSS Policy 6010 sets a range of 90% to 110% as the capacity utilization goal for each school.
+"Capacity utilization" is how many students attend a school in relation to official capacity.

+5. The HCPSS Office of School Planning annually produces a Feasibility Study for the Local Board that covers the needs of the school system, projections for coming years, infrastructure needs, planned capital improvements, and when necessary, suggests a boundary review to address projected needs.

+6. On June 13, 2019, the annual Feasibility Study, prepared by the Office of School Planning, was presented to the Local Board and the boundary review process was officially started.

+7. The Office of School Planning provides ten-year projections of enrollment to the HCPSS in order to plan for future capital project and staffing needs.
 Enrollment projections not only include cohort survival rates, that is, the number of students moving up from grade to grade, school to school, and level to level, but also housing projections, taking into account housing resales, apartment turnover, and development.
 These projections also incorporate Pre-K enrollment and birth-to-five years of age survival rates.
-Projections are developed for attendance areas. - 14.
-A school "attendance area" is a large geographical area from which students are assigned to a school. - 15.
-The Office of School Planning also engages in an eighteen-month capital planning process, compiling projection data and reporting that data to the Local Board which in turn reports, via the Adequate Public Facilities Ordinance, to the Howard County Council annually.
+Projections are developed for attendance areas.

+8. A school "attendance area" is a large geographical area from which students are assigned to a school.
-11 Because the official FARM participation numbers are calculated by the Food and Nutrition Services office and no one from that office testified at the hearing, none of the witnesses who did testify could confirm whether the October date used officially by Food and Nutrition Services is the 30th or the 31st.
-For simplicity, I have used the 30th.
-The difference has no impact on my decision.

-- 16. On August 22, 2019, the Superintendent presented the Superintendent's Plan to the Local Board.
-Under this plan, almost 7,400 students would be redistricted to a different school.12 - 17.
-Polygons are smaller units within an attendance area that are so designated only for redistricting purposes.
-Polygons are used to quickly provide the numbers needed for the Local Board to determine enrollment and other data for a school based on a suggested boundary change during redistricting deliberations. - 18.
-Feeds refer to how students move up through the system.
-A feed at a middle school is the portion of students it receives from a particular elementary school, for example. - 19.
-The Office of School Planning developed its 2019 Feasibility Study using the static addresses of students as of September 30, 2018. - 20.
-From September 17, 2019 to October 15, 2019, the Local Board held seven sessions at which the public could speak regarding the proposed boundary changes. - 21.
-From October 17, 2019 to November 18, 2019, the Local Board held nine work sessions to develop new attendance areas. - 22.
-At the work sessions, the Local Board considered numerous factors set forth in Policy 6010 in evaluating the merits of each suggested boundary change.
-Factors included capacity utilization, equity, FARM participation rates at each school, walkers becoming bus riders, whether communities would be divided as a result of a boundary change, feeds to schools, transportation costs, and planned housing development.
+9. On August 22, 2019, the Superintendent presented his Proposed Attendance Area Adjustment Plan (Superintendent's Plan) to the Local Board.
+Under this plan, almost 7,400 students would be redistricted to a different school.11

+10. Polygons are smaller units within an attendance area that are so designated only for redistricting purposes.
+Polygons are used to quickly provide the numbers needed for the Local Board to determine enrollment and other data for a school based on a suggested boundary change during redistricting deliberations.

+11. Feeds refer to how students move up through the system.
+A feed at a middle school is the portion of students it receives from a particular elementary school, for example.

+12. From September 17, 2019 to October 15, 2019, the Local Board held seven sessions at which the public could speak regarding the proposed boundary changes.

+13. From October 17, 2019 to November 18, 2019, the Local Board held nine work sessions to develop new attendance areas.

+14. At the work sessions, the Local Board considered numerous factors set forth in Policy 6010 in evaluating the merits of each suggested boundary change.
+Factors included capacity utilization, equity, Free and Reduced Meals (FARM) participation rates at each school, walkers becoming bus riders, whether communities would be divided as a result of a boundary change, feeds to schools, transportation costs, and planned housing development.

-12 This might mean that a rising ninth grader would attend a different high school than they would have attended had no redistricting taken place, or a rising third grader would attend a different elementary school for fourth grade, for instance.
+11 This might mean that a rising ninth grader would attend a different high school than they would have attended had no redistricting taken place, or a rising third grader would attend a different elementary school for fourth grade, for instance.